The impact you have made in my life is immeasurable. Without this gift, I likeIy would not have had the means to finish my education

 Is this award renewable?

 Yes.
-You must maintain a minimum 3.0 GPA to be considered for renewal.
+You must maintain a minimum 3.0 GPA and meet the requirements to be considered for renewal.
 Each year, you will receive an email notification with instructions to complete the online renewal application.
 You will need to provide a transcript showing your cumulative GPA.

 Additional Questions?